cisagov/cset/docs/stand_alone_install.md

-# Using the CSET Stand-alone Installer
+# Using the CSET Standalone Installer

 The installer will add everything needed to run CSET on a self-contained Windows computer.
+The front- and back-end components and database are all installed on the local machine.

 ## Install Process
 Double-click on the CSETStandAlone program.